daostack/arc.js-scripts/README.md

-    accountLists | list all of the accounts known to the current web3 contractNew | instantiate an Arc contract given its name and contructor parameters in json daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation daoSchemesList | list the schemes registered with the given DAO daosList | list the names and addresses of all the DAOs created using the Arc DaoCreator contract in the packaged version of Arc.js
+    accountLists | list all of the accounts known to the current web3 contractNew | instantiate an Arc contract given its name and contructor parameters in json daoCreate | create a DAO given a json spec for the DAO daoParticipantsActivity | Output information about DAO participant activity.
+Currently only for ContributionReward. daoParticipantsList | list participants in the given DAO, by reputation daoSchemesList | list the schemes registered with the given DAO daosList | list the names and addresses of all the DAOs created using the Arc DaoCreator contract in the packaged version of Arc.js